-In October I was in Rome and took the Trastevere for Foodies walking tour by Eating Europe.
+In October I was in Rome and took a Trastevere food tour.
+Called Trastevere for Foodies, it’s a walking tour offered by Eating Europe.
 I was traveling with Monograms and it was one of the activities I chose from their menu of options.
 To understand how Monograms works for travelers read Rome and Paris the Easy Way.

 The tour started in the morning visiting a bakery, cheese shop, market, and gelateria.
 And then we were off to lunch at a trattoria followed by, if you can believe it, a visit to a cookie factory.

 Yes, I was stuffed but oh so satisfied for each flavorful bite was delicious.

 Located just across the Tiber river from most of the major sights in Rome is Trastevere.
 The people who live there consider themselves Trasteverini first and Roman second.

 The neighborhood has one personality by day and another by night.
 During the day Trastevere is like a small village.
 The market opens with the rising of the sun.
 People share a morning cappuccino or an espresso at cafes and do their daily shopping in the local stores that line the cobblestone streets and have been in the same family for generations.
 In the evening the clubs and bars open.
 The piazzas come alive with street performers, poets, skateboarders, and partiers.

 But our focus was the food.
 Here’s Eating Europe’s Trastevere for Foodies walking tour, stop by stop, in photos.

 12 Things I Learned on this Italian Food Tour